📚 NVIDIA Profiling Basics

 Best practices and advanced options

-Advanced NSight Systems profiling
+Advanced Nsight Systems profiling

-For comprehensive system-wide analysis, use these advanced nsys
+For comprehensive system-wide analysis, use these advanced nsys flags:

 # Production-grade profiling command